WW92030-STORAGE/silver/README.md

 silver usaco problems i guess

+There are no programs in the main branch--look in the others.

 FIlE NAME FORMAT : ABC_XXXX :
 A = contest month/open :
 B = division :